Hey. Just checking in. The world feels like it’s ending.

 Perspective has taught me so much the last few months.
 As preachy as it sounds, everyone has a choice to view a bad situation with negativity or positivity, and while I started quarantine unable to function much past eating and sleeping, I realized it was an opportunity for me to take advantage of the activities I haven’t been able to do.
 I’ve neglected writing and allowing myself the space to be creative and feel fulfilled.
 I looked at my fiancé a few weeks ago and was upset at the prospect of facing 25 in two years with plenty of accomplishments under my belt, but no creative milestones met.
 He responded by asking me what I was going to do to change that.
 A week later I had a brand new Canon EOS Rebel SL3 sitting in front of me, a glossy microphone and memory card, and a heck-ton of drive.
 I finished filming, editing and uploading my very first YouTube video yesterday to a channel that I’ve tried to grow over the years, but always gave up on.
 It’s been a goal of mine for the past 6 months to try my hand at filming and editing again, but I’ve put it off and told myself that I’d be ridiculed and ostracized for putting myself out there.
 I… told myself everything I could to NOT film even though my passion has always been writing and editing.
 I never made the time before but I have no excuse now.

 Quarantine has made me realize a lot about myself.
-My desire to film and edit videos, to be a published children’s book author by 25, to continue to work in the small business that I work in now, pushing myself as hard as I can and not ignoring the creative flame that flickers away inside of me, demanding to grow.
+My desire to film and edit videos, to be a published children’s book author (at some point), to continue to work and push myself as hard as I can and not ignoring the creative flame that flickers away inside of me, demanding to grow.
 It’s taught me I do have time for these things – I always have – but that I make plans to go out shopping and running errands and procrastinating in society, basically.
 Which is okay sometimes but did I need to spend so much time getting my nails done religiously when drafting a manuscript was a better use of my time all along?

 There is a tweet or something floating around out there that basically says you shouldn’t shame anyone for not spending their quarantine in a productive way.
 I agree with this.
 But also don’t spend your quarantine thinking you can’t accomplish exactly what you put your mind to.
 This time is scary and it’s so unfortunate, but you can make wonderful things for yourself.
 New recipes, exercises, books you can read, and so many other milestones are waiting to be reached.